top of page

 What is LISS: A Full Guide

-You’re at the gym every week smashing your New Year’s resolutions already but maybe you’re looking for something different.
+You’re at the gym every week smashing your New Year’s resolutions already, but maybe you’re looking for something different.
 Something a little simpler than lifting weights and running hard.
 Enter LISS!

 What is LISS?